|Birthname||Francis Timothy Cuthbert|

 |Timezone||PST h8w (is standard time)|

-American actor on-screen from 1944 in feature films, including "River of No Return" and "Black Spurs."
+American actor on-screen from 1944 in feature films, including "How to Marry a Millionaire" (1953) and "River of No Return" (1954).
+Calhoun co-produced and starred in the CBS western television series "The Texan" (1961).
 Dark and handsome, he was one of TV's most suave villains in the '70s.

 In 1948 he met Lita Baron; they married the following year.
 During the '50s, his career flourished, but faded during the following decade.

 When divorced after 21 years of marriage in 1970 on charges of adultery with 79 women, he said, "Hell, 79?
 Twice that."
 Lita got custody of their three daughters, and Calhoun was remarried the following year to a much younger woman.
-He had another daughter and divorced in 1976.
+He had another daughter and divorced in 1976, and then had a fifth daughter.

 - Passions : Sexuality : Extremes in quantity (Adultered with 80+ women)